lindenb/jvarkit/docs/VCFCombineTwoSnvs.md

 ## Description

+Detect Mutations than are the consequences of two distinct variants.
+This kind of variant might be ignored/skipped from classical variant consequence predictor.
 Idea from @SolenaLS and then @AntoineRimbert

 ## Keywords